Paklock/HackRF1/Create-a-simple-app.md

 #### OptionsField

-OptionsField is a widget that allows you to create a fiked, in wich you can change its value with the wheel on your portapack.
+OptionsField is a widget that allows you to create a field, in which you can change its value with the wheel on your portapack.
 Here you can find it's declaration and prototype:
 ```
  OptionsField my_OptionsField_widget{
    Point parent_pos,